-Because the capsule is most often the structure responsible for the stiffness, arthroscopic surgery enables Dr. Agrawal to precisely release only this tissue, minimizing the risk of injury to healthy tissue.
+Because the capsule is most often the structure responsible for the stiffness, arthroscopic surgery enables Dr. Hovis to precisely release only this tissue, minimizing the risk of injury to healthy tissue.

-If you suffer from the symptoms of frozen shoulder, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Agrawal today.
+If you suffer from the symptoms of frozen shoulder, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Hovis today.